 Management - Foundation Degree (Lancaster University)

-A minimum of 48 UCAS points (previously 120) excluding functional skills in an appropriate discipline.
+A minimum of 80 UCAS points in an appropriate discipline.
 Applicants who are able to demonstrate substantial relevant work/life skills or knowledge will also be considered on an individual basis.

 Modules and Assessment